drohr/plex-voddler-plugin/README.md

 Orignal code from Thomas Rosenqvist <thomas@rosenqvist.org>
 Rewriten by David Röhr <david@rohr.se>

-Very exprimental state, some features are working, some are not.
+Very exprimental state, some features work, some dont't.
+Tested on MacOS and Windows with PMS 0.9.5.0.

 ## known issues